wvanderwey/ROP/Home.md

 Please do not hesitate to contact us if you have any comments, suggestions, or clarification requests regarding the tutorial or if you would like to contribute to this resource.

+How do I Install ROP?

+The ROP comes with no pre-requirements.
+Instead ROP is distributed with several open source components that were developed by other groups (see section Third Party software from [here](http://serghei.bioinformatics.ucla.edu/rop/)).
+No installation is required.
+However you need to download the refference databases for